im-tomu/tomu-hardware/README.md

 ### Why did you create this?

-The aim was to prove that a device which fits in your USB port could be created **by hobbists in small quantities** extremely cheaply.
+The aim was to prove that a device which fits in your USB port could be created **by hobbyists in small quantities** extremely cheaply.

 ### Where does the name Tomu come from?